hyeon95y/job_posting_scrapper/README.md

 # Job posting scrapper
 - For personal use

+## How it works
-- Get job posts containing predefined keywords from following sources and store it to DB
+- Get job posts containing predefined keywords from following sources
     - NAVER Cafe
     - job.korea.ac.kr
+- Process above runs perodically by Airflow scheduler
+- Store scrapped job posting at DB
 - Send alert via messagner if any post newly stored at DB is previously unseen

 ## Prerequisites